Employee & Labor Relations

 Online Instruction Courses

 It is the responsibility of everyone in the University community to maintain a campus environment that is free from discrimination and harassment.
 A one-hour online Discrimination and Harassment Prevention educational program is available to all University of Pittsburgh faculty and staff to help you identify, avoid and report wrongful behaviors.
 This program outlines basic legal considerations relating to employment discrimination and the University’s policies and procedures that prohibit discrimination and harassment.
-Learn more about the available online trainings.

 Have a Question?